 “If any member of our community became homeless, we would have failed as a community”.

 The rabbi’s statement reminds me that, much like seeing a bird of prey is the sign of a healthy ecosystem, seeing a rough sleeper is the sign of an unhealthy society.
 Or is rough sleeping the ‘tip of the iceberg’, warning us that there is a huge underlying lack of truly affordable accommodation beneath?
-I’ll explore some thoughts on this subject in my next ‘thoughts on homelessness’ post.
+I’ll explore some thoughts on this subject in part two of my thoughts about homelessness.

 On a positive note, the government here in the UK recently announced a £100m drive to end rough sleeping by 2027.
 A great dream!
 Will it work?
 I sure hope so.
 We’ll have to wait and see….